Monereum/Monereum/README.md

 Monereum is an Ethereum-based distributed ledger protocol with transaction/contract privacy and special consensus mechanisms.

-Monereum is a fork of [go-ethereum](https://github.com/ethereum/go-ethereum) and is updated in line with go-ethereum releases.
+Monereum is based on [go-ethereum](https://github.com/ethereum/go-ethereum) and is updated in line with go-ethereum releases.

 Key enhancements over go-ethereum: